You can contact Rosemary Kim at Rosemary.Kim@lmu.edu.

-Dr. Rosemary Kim joined LMU's accounting department in the fall of 2013 as a tenure-track assistant professor.
+Dr. Rosemary Kim joined LMU's accounting department in the fall of 2013.
 Dr. Kim previously taught undergraduate and graduate courses in accounting and information systems at the University of California, Riverside.

 Dr. Kim has a Ph.D. and M.S. in management of information systems from Claremont Graduate University, an MBA from USC and a B.S. from California State Polytechnic University, Pomona.
 Prior to teaching, Dr. Kim worked many years in auditing and financial analysis for multinational organizations.